-Appropriateness of 'Accommodation Building' use within Rural Zone - The proposal involves the establishment of a temporary works camp within the Rural Zone designation.
-It must therefore be demonstrated as part of this report that the proposed land use is appropriate for the site in which it is proposed to be located.
+Appropriateness of 'Accommodation Building' use within Rural Zone-The proposal involves the establishment of a temporary works camp (residential use) within the Rural Zone designation.
+It must therefore be demonstrated as part of this report that the proposed land use is appropriate for the site in which it is proposed to be located and cannot be reasonably located within an existing urban centre.